scottmessinger/knapsack/Readme.md

     }
 })

 // Third, start using is.
+There are 4 methods to the public API: add, find, remove, and update.
+// Like localforage, knapsack supports both promises & callbacks.

 // Add
 KS.db('blog').collection('posts').add({id: 2, title: 'Great Food'}